Inada YuMe Massage Chair Review

 S-Track Design

-The YuMe Robo massage chair has good bones, being built around a standard S-Track.
+The YuMe Robo massage chair has good bones built around a standard S-Track.
 This allows the chair’s quad rollers to move in three dimensions (X-, Y-, and Z-Axis), following the natural curve of your body’s spine and ensuring a quality massage experience with every session.

 3D Body Scan